krystianbajno/burpr/README.md

 A Burp Suite request parser, used for aid in assessing application security functionality.

 # Why I wrote it
-To bypass the throttling 'Burp Suite Community' does to the intruder.
+To use Burp Suite captured requests without relying on intruder.

 # Installation
 ```